jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The system uses a factory pattern to dynamically construct the multi-agent workflow graph and inject configuration and prompts.

 **Factory Function Responsibilities:**
+- **Configuration Processing**: Processes configuration contents supplied by entry point and sets appropriate values in the graph
-- **Graph Construction**: Builds the main graph and all subgraphs (Researcher, Expert) based on configuration.
+- **Graph Construction**: Builds the main graph and all subgraphs (Researcher, Expert) based on processed configuration
-- **Agent Instantiation**: Creates each agent node with injected configuration and prompt.
+- **Agent Instantiation**: Creates each agent node with injected configuration and prompt
-- **Prompt Injection**: Loads and injects the correct prompt for each agent, including critic variants.
+- **Prompt Injection**: Loads and injects the correct prompt for each agent, including critic variants, when building the graph
-- **Tool Binding**: Binds the correct set of tools to each agent based on configuration.
+- **Tool Binding**: Binds the correct set of tools to each agent based on configuration
-- **Validation**: Ensures all required configuration and prompts are present and valid.
+- **Validation**: Ensures all required configuration and prompts are present and valid

 **Dynamic Graph Creation Flow:**
-1. **Entry Point**: Main script loads configuration and prompts.
+1. **Entry Point**: Main script loads configuration and prompts
+2. **Configuration Supply**: Entry point supplies configuration and prompts to factory function
-2. **Factory Call**: Passes configuration and prompt objects to the factory function.
+3. **Factory Call**: Passes configuration and prompt objects to the factory function
+4. **Configuration Processing**: Factory processes configuration contents and sets appropriate values
-3. **Graph Assembly**: Factory creates all agent nodes, subgraphs, and edges.
+5. **Graph Assembly**: Factory creates all agent nodes, subgraphs, and edges based on processed configuration
-4. **Injection**: Prompts and configuration are injected into each agent.
+6. **Prompt Injection**: Prompts are injected into agents when building the graph
-5. **Graph Compilation**: Returns a fully configured, ready-to-run workflow graph.
+7. **Graph Compilation**: Returns a fully configured, ready-to-run workflow graph
+8. **Single Compilation**: Graph is compiled once and reused for all questions
+9. **Per-Question Invocation**: Compiled graph is invoked once per question with isolated state

 **Error Handling:**
 - **Validation Errors**: Missing or invalid configuration/prompt triggers clear errors.